rich1richard/Snake-Game-AI/README.md

 The current model used is: `model_1720984099_77.pth`

-This model was trained to achieve a best score of \[insert best score here] in the game environment with the following parameters:
+This model was trained to achieve a best score of `77` in the game environment with the following parameters:

 * Block size: 10
 * Game width: 40